top of page

 Biography

 Ayako Aratani is a furniture designer and sculptor based in Detroit, born and raised in Japan.
-She studied product and furniture design at Chiba University before pursuing a master's degree in 3D Design at Cranbrook Academy of Art.
+She studied product and furniture design at Chiba University before pursuing a master's in 3D Design at Cranbrook Academy of Art.
 Following her graduation in 2016, she established her studio practice in Pontiac, Michigan.

 Her expertise and contributions to the field of design have been widely recognized, and she has received numerous awards, including the iF Design Award, UNESCO Design City Worldwide Things Collection, MUJI International Design Award Bronze prize, Good Design Award, and Saku Library Chair Design Competition Gold prize.
 Her work has been featured in many prominent exhibitions, including a solo show as part of the Aratani Fay duo at Salon Gallery, a retail/museum presentation at "Idea House 3" in Walker Art Museum in Minneapolis, the group exhibition "Never Normal" at Wasserman Project Gallery, as well as ICFF+WantedDesignManhattan, Architectural Design Digest Show in NYC, Salone Satellite in Milan, Collective Design in NYC, and the Interior Design Show in Toronto.
 Her accomplishments have been featured in renowned publications such as Dezeen, Dwell, Architectural Digest Magazine, Alive Magazine, and Azure magazine.